rapidstream-org/rapidstream-cookbook/README.md

 Where to Start
 --------------

-If you're new to RapidStream and want to learn the basics or get a quick overview of how it works, check out the recipes in the [Getting Started](./getting_started) section.
+If you're new to RapidStream and want to learn the basics or get a quick overview of how it works, you may read [rapidstream documents](https://docs.rapidstream-da.com/) and check out the recipes in the [Getting Started](./getting_started) section.
 Once you're familiar with the fundamentals, explore real-world applications of RapidStream on various benchmarks in the [Benchmarks](./benchmarks) section.

 To get a local copy of the RapidStream Cookbook repository, clone it to your system by running the following command: